TheDigitalCatOnline/blog_source/pelican/content/method-overriding-in-python.markdown

 dict_proxy({'__module__': '__main__', '__doc__': None})
 ```

-This shows that the `Child` class does not actually contain the `get_value()` method and that a mechanism of automatical delegation is active under the hood.
+This shows that the `Child` class does not actually contain the `get_value()` method and that a mechanism of automatic delegation is active under the hood.
 For an insight on this mechanism check [this post](/blog/2014/03/05/oop-concepts-in-python-2-dot-x-part-1/).

 ## Method overriding in action

-In Python method overriding occours simply defining in the child class a method with the same name of a method in the parent class.
+In Python method overriding occurs simply defining in the child class a method with the same name of a method in the parent class.
 When you define a method in the object you make this latter able to satisfy that method call, so the implementations of its ancestors do not come in play.

 ``` python
 class Parent(object):